Transforming the organization to a sustainable digital subscription business

-Don't miss this compelling General Session program at the Mega-Conference!
+Don't miss this compelling session program at the Mega-Conference!

 In making your travel arrangements, plan to arrive Sunday so you can participate in one of two Monday morning bonus sessions.
 One session will focus on advertising sales and the other on audience and subscriber management.